 — Harvey Deneroff

 I am an independent scholar based in Los Angeles.
-I recently retired, after 11-1/2 years, as professor in the Animation Department of the Savannah College of Art and Design. where I mostly taught film and animation history and theory, as well as some studio classes.
+In 2015, I retired, after 10½ years, as professor in the Animation Department of the Savannah College of Art and Design. where I mostly taught film, animation and visual effects history and theory, as well as some studio classes.
 (I was largely based at SCAD’s Atlanta campus, though I also taught for several years in Savannah).
 Previously, I worked as a writer, consultant, and animation festival and conference organizer.
 However, I usually like to introduce myself as an adult child of an animator.
 My father, Joe Deneroff, in his short career, worked at Fleischer and Famous Studios, as well as the First Army Air Force Motion Picture Unit; he also worked a freelance comic book artist and was something of a film buff.

 In the days before home video, he had the pleasant habit of renting 16mm silent movies (including Chaplin comedies and films like The Covered Wagon), which he showed to family and friends on Friday nights.
 This, more than his work in animation, established my interest in film history; it was an interest that became more firmly rooted after my older brother Bob took me to New York’s Museum of Modern Art to see a series of classic movies, including Intolerance, All Quiet on the Western Front and Rashomon.

 I later earned a BA and MA in filmmaking at the City College of New York and the University of Southern California; this was followed by an MS in Library Service from Columbia University and a PhD in Film History from USC.
 My dissertation, Popeye the Union Man: A Historical Study of the Fleischer Strike, established me as something of an expert on animation labor history and led to an interest in the business side of things.
+Currently, I’m expanding my dissertation into a book, Popeye the Union Man: The Rise and Fall of the Screen Cartoonists Guild, which will essentially be a history of American animation unions through 1952.